Cgcollins91/ENPM661_Project_05/README.md

     ./terp2_teleop.sh

 # Path Planning
 Path planning is executed outside of the gazebo simulation environment and stores a csv of waypoints and goal points in terp2_controller_py/path.
 The gazebo simulation reads in the csv file generated and follows the path.
-To run A* path planning
+To run A* path planning the following commands can be run in terminal, alternatively the scripts can be run in cell mode

-    python project2/src/terp2_controller_py/terp2_controller_py/multi_point_planner.py
+    cd project2/src/terp2_controller_py/terp2_controller_py
+    python3 multi_point_planner.py

 To run RRT* Path Planning

-    python project2/src/terp2_controller_py/terp2_controller_py/multi_point_planner_rrt.py
+    cd project2/src/terp2_controller_py/terp2_controller_py
+    python3 multi_point_planner_rrt.py

 ## Running the Path Planning, Mapping, and Book Shelving Demo